Frequency capping: Definition

-A feature that limits the number of times that your ads appear to the same person on the Display Network.
+A feature that limits the number of times that your Display or Video ads appear to the same person.

-- When you turn on frequency capping for a campaign, you set a limit for the number of impressions that you'll allow an individual user to have per day, per week or per month.
-You also choose whether the limit applies to each ad, ad group or campaign.
+- When you set the frequency cap for a Display campaign, you set a limit for the number of impressions that you'll allow an individual user to have on the campaign per day, week, month or any combination.